awsdocs/amazon-aurora-user-guide/doc_source/babelfish-information.md

 1. Identify the Babelfish version of your existing Aurora PostgreSQL DB cluster by using the commands outlined in [Identifying your version of Babelfish](#babelfish-information-identify-version)\.
 The Aurora PostgreSQL version and Babelfish version information is handled by PostgreSQL, so follow the steps detailed in the [To use the PostgreSQL port to query for version information](#apg-version-info-psql) procedure to get the details\.

-1. Verify that your version supports the major version upgrade feature\.
-For a list of versions, see the [Babelfish versions that support major version upgrade](#apg-bfish-mvu-supported)\.

-1. Choose the target version for your upgrade from the table\.
-In some cases, the version that you want for the upgrade might not be a target for your current version\.
-If so, you can apply minor versions and patches to upgrade your cluster to a version that can support the major version upgrade\.
-For a table of minor versions, see [Upgrading Babelfish to a new minor version](#babelfish-information-upgrading-minor)\.
+1. Verify if your version supports the major version upgrade\.
+For the list of versions that support the major version upgrade feature, see [Upgrading Babelfish to a new minor version](#babelfish-information-upgrading-minor) and perform the necessary pre\-upgrade tasks\.

     For example, if your Babelfish version is running on an Aurora PostgreSQL 13\.5 DB cluster and you want to upgrade to Aurora PostgreSQL 14\.6, then first apply all the minor releases and patches to upgrade your cluster to Aurora PostgreSQL 13\.6\.4\.
 When your cluster is at version 13\.6\.4, continue with the major version upgrade process\.

 1. Create a manual snapshot of your current Babelfish DB cluster as a backup\.
 The backup lets you restore the cluster to its Aurora PostgreSQL version, Babelfish version, and restore all data to the state before the upgrade\.
 For more information, see [Creating a DB cluster snapshot](USER_CreateSnapshotCluster.md)\.
 Be sure to keep your existing custom DB cluster parameter group to use again if you decide to restore this cluster to its pre\-upgraded state\.
 For more information, see [Restoring from a DB cluster snapshot](aurora-restore-snapshot.md) and [Parameter group considerations](aurora-restore-snapshot.md#aurora-restore-snapshot.Parameters)\.